-In addition, management is convinced that innovation is key to seizing new profit and growth opportunities.
-Successful innovation can be delivered through a structured and efficient process as well as consistent investment on consumer insight and research and development.
-As far as research and development is concerned, the Corporation benefits from access to leading-edge practices at Pernod Ricard's North American hub, which is located in Windsor, Ontario.
+In addition, management is convinced that innovation is essential to seizing new profit and growth opportunities.
+Successful innovation can be delivered through a structured and efficient process as well as consistent investment in consumer insight and research and development ("R&D").
+As far as R&D is concerned, the Corporation benefits from access to leading-edge practices at PR's North American hub, which is located in Windsor, Ontario.

 Finally, the Corporation is a strong advocate of social responsibility, especially with respect to its sales and promotional activities.
 Corby will continue to promote the responsible consumption of its products in its activities.
-The Corporation stresses its core values throughout its organization, including those of conviviality, straightforwardness, commitment, integrity and entrepreneurship.
+In 2013, Corby partnered with the Toronto Transit Commission to provide free transit on New Year's Eve for a three year period.
+The Corporation stresses its core values throughout its organization, including those of convivality, straightforwardness, commitment, integrity and entrepreneurship.